 Can I keep winter tires on my car all year long?

-Winter tires are designed with softer tread compounds to allow them to dig into snow and stick to ice.
-Theoretically, you could keep your winter tires on your car all year long, but they will wear out much more quickly than all-season tires (during the non-winter months) and because they’re heavier they would reduce your fuel economy.
+Winter tires are designed with softer tread compounds to dig into snow and stick to ice.
+Theoretically, you could keep your winter tires on your car all year long, but they would wear out much more quickly than all-season tires.
+Because winter tires are heavier than all-seasons, they would also reduce your fuel economy.